Theoretical Yield Calculator

 What is theoretical yield?

-How do I calculate theoretical yield?
+How do you calculate theoretical yield?

-Is the limiting reactant the theoretical yield?
+Is the limiting reactant the same as the theoretical yield?